F5Networks/f5-appsvcs-extension/contributing/process_release.md

   * Update the `schemaVersion.anyOf[1].const` property in `schemas/core-schema.json` using the preexisting format.
 The `pattern` property should also be updated to allow the new version (e.g. if going from 3.49.0 to 3.50.0, we'll add `|5[0]`).
   * Run `npm ci`.
   * Run `npm run compile-schema`.
 If you don't have the typescript compiler (tsc) installed, you will need to run `npm install -g typescript`.
+  * Be sure to update the invalid_schema test case as well since the error uses the `pattern`.
   * Add and commit your changes, then push your branch.
   * Publish an MR and ask for approval in the `AppSvcs Schema` channel.
 * Follow the process for release for f5-service-discovery to prep SD for the next release cycle.